Skip to main content

 What We Do

-LightHouse Health & Housing Permanent Supportive Housing Program
+LightHouse Health & Housing Program

-The Health and Housing PSH Program is funded by the Inland Empire Health Plan (IEHP) and US Department of Housing and Urban Development (HUD) and is sponsored locally by the Riverside County Department of Public Social Services (DPSS).
+The Health and Housing HUD CoC Permanent Supportive Housing (PSH) Program is funded through the US Department of Housing and Urban Development (HUD) and is sponsored locally by the Riverside County Department of Housing and Workforce Solutions (HWS).
 Through this program, LightHouse Social Service Centers provides Intensive Case Management and Supportive Services to individuals, families, veterans, and unaccompanied youth who are chronically homeless and are also living with a chronic health condition.

 · To house clients as quickly as possible.